- Brett Fortune ‘17

 Why should I pursue a Bachelor of Science (BSN) degree?

 A BSN is one of the fastest growing careers for those seeking to practice nursing and recommended to become the entry-level degree for professional nurses, according to the American Association of Colleges of Nursing.
-Ohio could face nearly a 30% shortage in the nursing workforce by 2020 (Center for Health Affairs), and 40% of Ohio’s practicing nurses are expected to leave the field within the next 20 years (Ohio State Senate’s Nursing Education Study Committee).
+Ohio could face nearly a 29% shortage in the nursing workforce by 2020 (Health policy Institute of Ohio), and 40% of Ohio’s practicing nurses are expected to leave the field within the next 20 years (Ohio State Senate’s Nursing Education Study Committee).

 Why should I study nursing at Mount Union?